Home | History

 1992

-Italtrans acquires GB Trasporti, with which it creates a dedicated workshop for vehicle maintenance.
+Italtrans acquires G. B. Trasporti, creating a dedicated workshop for vehicle maintenance.

 1997

-At the dawn of the new millennium, the company was ready to take on new challenges across the country.
+As the new millennium approaches, the company is now ready to take on new challenges across the country.

 2000

-In 2000, Italtrans built its first warehouses and launched a new service for its customers: room-temperature food logistics.
+In 2000, Italtrans builds its first warehouses and launches a new service for its customers: room-temperature food logistics.

 2003

-In 2003, logistics for the fresh produce sector was launched.
-In 2004, the company expanded into frozen foods and inaugurated multi-temperature transport.
-Italtrans Racing Team entered the Dakar Rally in the truck category.
+In 2003, the company launches its logistics services for the fresh food sector.
+In 2004, it expands into frozen foods and introduces multi-temperature transport.
+The Italtrans Racing Team enters the Dakar Rally in the truck category.

 2012

-Responding to new shopping habits created by the advent of the internet, a new home delivery service is launched.
+In response to the new shopping habits born from the advent of the internet, an innovative home delivery service is introduced.

 2014